rosedu/techblog/posts/2011/08/27/arrays-vs-pointers.md

 ---
-layout: post
 date: 2011-08-27
 title: char[] versus char*
-tags: [arrays, pointers, strings, .rodata]
 author: Daniel
+tags: arrays, pointers, strings, .rodata
 ---

 This post will shed some light on the differences between arrays and pointers